Kenya's Dairy Industry: A Comprehensive Overview

-Kenya's dairy industry is currently witnessing substantial growth, supported by a $35 million investment aimed at bolstering East Africa's dairy sector and enhancing food security.
-Kiambu County, in particular, has emerged as a focal point for dairy farming, attracting farmers due to its favorable conditions for dairy cattle breeding.
+The dairy industry in Kenya is currently experiencing substantial growth, bolstered by a significant $35 million investment aimed at enhancing East Africa's dairy sector and boosting food security.
+Kiambu County has emerged as a central hub for dairy farming, attracting numerous farmers due to its favorable conditions for dairy cattle breeding.

 Milk Production and Processing

-Kenya's milk production has been on an upward trajectory, reaching an estimated 5.2 billion liters per year.
-The country's milk processing capacity stands at around 1.5 billion liters annually, indicating the sector's growing importance in the national economy.
+Kenya's milk production is on an upward trajectory, reaching an estimated 5.2 billion liters annually.
+The country's milk processing capacity stands at around 1.5 billion liters each year, highlighting the sector's growing importance in the national economy.

 Dairy Cattle and Goats

-The number of dairy cattle in Kenya is approximately 3.4 million, which significantly contributes to the country's milk output.
-Additionally, there are around 1.8 million dairy goats, which also play a role in the overall dairy production landscape.
+The country is home to approximately 3.4 million dairy cattle, which significantly contribute to its milk output.
+Additionally, there are about 1.8 million dairy goats, adding to the overall dairy production landscape.

 Cheese and Milk Powder Production